 What Are the Types Crypto Wallets: Hot, Cold, and Paper Wallets

 The most popular wallet types are Hot and Cold.
 But there is a third type called Paper wallet.
 Paper wallet was the earliest method of key storage and is not much in use today.
 However, we will describe all three in this article.

 What Is A Hot Wallet?

-PRO TIP: If deploying hot wallet services, look for security features such as 2-factor authentication, encrypt your wallet, update the wallet software regularly and keep your wallet password safe.
+PRO TIP: If deploying hot wallet services, look for security features such as 2-factor authentication, encrypting your wallet, updating the wallet software regularly, and keeping your wallet password safe.

 What Is A Cold Wallet?

 Importantly, the authorization process, which involves signing the transaction using private keys, is conducted in an offline environment by the cold wallet.
 The private key is not exposed to the internet at any stage of the process.
-It is this feature of the cold wallet that make it more secure to operate vis-à-vis a hot wallet.
-Additionally, cold wallets are also password protected.
+It is this feature of the cold wallet that makes it more secure to operate vis-à-vis a hot wallet.
+Additionally, cold wallets are also password-protected.

 Some popular hardware wallets include Ledger and Trezor.